electron/electronjs.org-old/data/blog/autoupdating-electron-apps.md

 check for updates, download them in the background, and install them automatically.

-The autoUpdater works by consuming JSON from a remote endpoint.
+The autoUpdater works by consuming metadata from a remote endpoint.
 This has been a cumbersome step in the app deployment process for many developers, as it requires a web server to be deployed and maintained just to serve the app version history metadata.